Vantiq/vantiq-extension-sources/extjsdk/README.md

 ## Logging
-The SDK uses the Slf4j logging interface with no implementation provided.
+The SDK uses the Slf4j logging interface.
 The names of the loggers are the fully qualified class name, appended by a '#' and the name of the source they are associated with.

+The SLF4J binding depends on how you included the SDK:

+*   **Plain `extjsdk.jar` (Method 1):** no binding is bundled — add one yourself (`slf4j-simple`, logback, or log4j2).
+*   **`extjsdk-fat.jar` (Method 2):** a **log4j2** binding is bundled.
+Supply a `log4j2.xml` on the classpath (log4j2's default logs ERROR only, so the connector's INFO output won't appear without it), and don't add a second binding, or SLF4J will warn about multiple bindings.

 ## <a name="serverConfig" id="serverConfig"></a>Connector Startup Configuration
 Generally, connectors need a minimum of three configuration properties at startup: